Author: Ron Graham

 Those who have faith do not have such problems.
 By faith they understand that visible things were made out of things that are not visible, and the word of God brought "the worlds", the universe of visible things, into being.
 They understand that their origins can therefore be traced back to the word of God.

 As well as where we came from, we need to know where are we going.
 Faith is said to include the belief that God "is a rewarder of those who diligently seek him" (Hebrews 11:6).
-Faith looks forward to that reward in the future, unconcerned that it is presently invisible.
+Faith, based on testimony, looks forward to that reward in the future, unconcerned that it is presently invisible.

 The first witnesses that the Hebrew writer mentions are from the dawn of history stretching back almost to creation.
 He mentions three persons, Abel, Enoch, and Noah.

-Abel Abel pleased God with a sacrifice that he made.
-His brother Cain also made a sacrifice but did not please God (Genesis 4:1-7).
-What made the difference?
-Abel acted on faith, whilst Cain apparently acted without faith.
-Now using the Hebrew writer’s own description of faith, this must mean that Abel acted on what God spoke, therefore Abel could be confident that he was doing what was right and pleasing to God, and his offering would be respected and rewarded.
-He had evidence that his sacrifice would be acceptable.
+Therefore Abel could be confident that he was doing what was right and pleasing to God, and his offering would be respected and rewarded.
+He had evidence, namely God’s word, that his sacrifice would be acceptable.
 Cain must have acted without this, and simply done what was right in his own eyes.

-A Cloud of Witnesses The Hebrew writer now goes on to mention many more examples which he calls "a great cloud of witnesses".
-They testify to the faith that rests upon the promises and commandments of God.
-In our next lesson we will look at them and the rest of chapter eleven.
+A Cloud of Witnesses —The Hebrew writer now goes on to mention many more examples which he calls "a great cloud of witnesses".